TheRenegadeCoder/sample-programs-website/docs/projects/baklava/befunge/index.md

 ## Current Solution

-Note: The solution shown here is the current solution in the Sample Programs repository.
+**Note**: The solution shown here is the current solution in the Sample Programs repository.
 Documentation below may be outdated.

 {% raw %}